Albert Thomas Stallon (poss Stallan)

 Pre War

-Son of Henry Stallan, of 1 Cecil Cottage, Roe Green, Hatfield, Herts.
+Son of son of Henry Edward Stallan a Labourer and Eliza Stallan (nee Sudell).
+One of their seven children although one died in infancy. of 1 Cecil Cottage, Roe Green, Hatfield, Herts.

-1911 Census: Albert, age 12, is living with his parents Henry and Eliza and 4 siblings at 1 Cecil Cottages, Roe Green, Hatfield.
-Father, Henry is working as a farm labourer.
+The 1911 census: Albert, age 12, was living with his parents, four brothers Henry (20), William (17), Arthur (14) and Geoffrey (8), at 1 Cecil Cottages, Roe Green, Hatfield.
+His father, William and brother Arthur are all Farm Labourers, brother Henry is a Railway Porter.

 Wartime Service